 Law students may demonstrate to employers that they are prepared to practice health law and lead in the administration financing, organization policy-making and delivery of health care by earning a Health Law & Policy Certificate (HLP).
 To qualify for the HLP Certificate a student must earn 92 credit hours – three more than required for a regular J.D. degree, and at least 20 credit hours must be earned in courses approved in the Health Law and Policy curriculum.
 Students awarded the Health Law & Policy Certificate will carry the notation of their concentration on their Law School transcripts.
 Moreover, students may earn the "Certificate With Honors" notation by earning a cumulative average grade of at least A- in the designated courses.

-A full list of the designated courses and HLP Certificate requirements may be found under Law School Rule 53.
+A full list of the designated courses and HLP Certificate requirements may be found under Miscellaneous Rule 115.
 The HLP Certificate will not only prepare you to practice law in areas such as health care administration, organization, financing, public interest advocacy, and public health, but the certificate will also allow you to take advantage of the wealth of resources and courses related to health and health care in the Law School and throughout the University of Colorado system.
 We surveyed health law employers and heard from them that the HLP Certificate will move law graduate resumes to the top of the applicant pile.
-For more information contact the Health Law and Policy Program Director, Dayna Matthew.
+For more information contact the Health Law and Policy Program Director, Professor Craig Konnoth.

-Colorado law students have enjoyed the network and mentoring provided by the area’s health law community that has taken an active interest in enhancing our students’ educational experience.
+Colorado law students have enjoyed the relationship building and mentoring provided by the area’s health law community that has taken an active interest in enhancing our students’ educational experience.